naheld/patterns_TCS_sensing_marine_bacteria/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/naheld/patterns_TCS_sensing_marine_bacteria/master)

-This notebook contains the data analysis and visualization scripts for "Ecological drivers of two component regulation in marine bacteria" (Held et al.,submitted)
+This notebook contains the data analysis and visualization scripts for "Unique Patterns and Biogeochemical Relevance of Two-Component Sensing in Marine Bacteria."
+(2019) (Held et al., MSystems 4: e00317-18. [https://doi.org/10.1128/mSystems.00317-8](https://doi.org/10.1128/mSystems.00317-8))

 The scripts included may be used in accordance with the MIT License (see License.txt)